DarthMax/Motrackt/README.md

 $ bundler install
 ```

 You will have to configure '/config/database.yml` to your database settings.
-For example for mysql
+For example *mysql*:

 ```yaml
 production: